 There is an established competitive market in telephone directory information services and products.
 A core set of minimum information is needed for a directory to work, but you can decide what additional personal data is relevant to your particular directory.
 The more the information differs from what directories traditionally publish (name, address and phone number), the more information you will need to give people to ensure they understand what you are doing with their personal data.

-This also ties in with the transparency requirements of the first data protection principle.
-See our separate Guide to data protection for more information on the first principle, fair processing and providing privacy notices.
+This also ties in with the transparency requirements of the GDPR.
+See our separate Guide to GDPR for more information.

 You do not have to provide this information to companies or other corporate subscribers (limited liability partnerships, Scottish partnerships and government bodies).